robenkleene/collections/cards/audio.md

 # Audio

+## Theory

-- **What is the Nyquist frequency?** The frequency that can be represented without distortion by a sample rate, which is one half the sample rate
+- **What is the Nyquist frequency?** The highest frequency that can be represented without distortion by a sample rate, which is one half the sample rate
 - **What is the Nyquist rate?** The sample rate that can represent a frequency without distortion, which is twice the frequency
+- **Why is the Nyquist rate twice the highest frequency?** To represent a wave, two samples per cycle are needed
 - **What happens to a frequency if it's above the Nyquist rate?** It becomes distorted with aliasing
 - **What does sample rate mean?** How many samples per second
+- **What is the frequency range audible by humans?** 20 Hz to 20 kHz
-- **Why is the standard sample rate 44.1 kHZ?**
+- **Why is the standard sample rate 44.1 kHZ?** Because it can represent the audible frequency range, with a little bit of additional headroom for aliasing

+## Effects

-- **What is a sample delay?** A
+- **What is a sample delay?** A delay that's set in samples, rather than time or based on time signature